August

 compelling and groundbreaking epilogue to the original piece.
 The

-staged reading of The Laramie Project: 10 Years Later (An
+Laramie Project: 10 Years Later (An

 Epilogue),